Our Services

 +

 Legitimate cash home buyers in Florida are typically LLCs or corporations that purchase properties directly, without financing, and close through a licensed title company.
-You can verify a buyer's business standing through the Florida Division of Corporations (sunbiz.org) and check any associated contractor licenses at the Florida DBPR contractor lookup at myfloridalicense.com.
-Cash Buyers Network, LLC is A+ rated by the Better Business Bureau, was featured in a 2021 press release syndicated to Yahoo Finance, and has been operating in Florida since 2020.
-Always confirm that closing is handled by a licensed, independent Florida title company — that's the clearest signal a cash buyer is operating legitimately and not trying to skip legal protections.
+Verify a buyer's business standing at the Florida Division of Corporations (sunbiz.org) and check contractor licenses at the Florida DBPR lookup (myfloridalicense.com).
+Cash Buyers Network, LLC is A+ rated by the Better Business Bureau and has been operating in Florida since 2020.
+Always confirm that closing is handled by a licensed, independent Florida title company — that's the clearest signal a cash buyer is operating legitimately.